equalitie/ouinet/README.md

     host $ env ABI=x86_64 /path/to/build-android.sh emu

+You may also set `EMULATOR_API` to start a version of Android different from the minimum one supported by Ouinet:

+    host $ env EMULATOR_API=30 /path/to/build-android.sh emu  # Android 11

 You may pass options to the emulator at the script's command line, after a `--` (double dash) argument.
 For instance: